xxsimoxx/saturn/README.md

-# saturn
+# Supernova

-Saturn is a block-ready theme, suitable for any market and industry.
+Supernova is our Property Drive companion theme, enhanced for security, performance, improved search engine experience and high conversion rate.